liamzdenek/sourcegraph-application/memory-bank/progress.md

 - ✅ Claude client with tool-based interaction and autonomous sessions
 - ✅ Claude client debugging and error handling
 - ✅ Test repository for validating Claude client functionality
+- ✅ Batch package with job and repository processing
+- ✅ Conversation formatting for storage
+- ✅ Test script for running the batch processor locally

 ## What's Left to Build